 San Jose Sharks

 Analysis: The Sharks had a lot of great years and now they have a lot of old stars who have aged out.
 They have seemed to have finally started to move away from their past glory by trading Brent Burns, and now let the rebuild commence!
-The Sharks are far from the worst team in the league, and on most nights they will be competitive.
-However, this shouldn’t be confused with a playoff contending team, which they are not.
+The Sharks are could be the worst team in the league, but sill remain competitive most nights (ie. they won’t get blown out just lose).
+This should never rbe confused with a playoff contending team, which they are not.
 The Sharks are years away from being part of the conversation of playoff teams.

 Seattle Kraken